 Specialization Area Exam

-The specialization area exam in SCA is designed to prepare doctoral students’ broad areas of expertise around their dissertation research.
-The content of the exam will be helpful for at least three future professional endeavors: preparing students for their job talks, building areas of teaching interest, and learning how to develop new expertise in their research interests.
-Although the exam has both formative and summative functions, we view this assessment more as formative, preparing for dissertation research, rather than summative, considering whether the student should stay in the program or not after spending three years in it.
+The Specialization Area Exam in SCA is designed to transition doctoral students from coursework to dissertation research.
+Although the exam has both formative and summative functions, we view this assessment more as formative, preparing for dissertation research, rather than summative, considering whether the student should stay in the program or not.

-The student generally takes the exam upon completion of their coursework and when they have developed general ideas for their future dissertation topic.
-Along with their advisor, the student will determine the members of the specialization area exam committee, based on the student’s area of interest.
-The committee will consist of three faculty members that need to include the student’s advisor and one additional faculty member from the SCA specialization area.
-This committee may also serve as the student’s dissertation committee, but it is not required.
+Students usually take the exam upon completion of their coursework and when they have developed ideas for their dissertation topic.
+We encourage but do not require students to enroll in a 3 credit Independent Study with their advisor in the semester when they will undertake the exam.
+Along with their advisor, the student will select the members of the specialization area exam committee.
+The committee will consist of three faculty members, including the student’s advisor and one additional faculty member from the SCA specialization area.
+The committee members may also serve on the student’s dissertation committee, but it is not required.

 For more information about this specialization, contact the area coordinator Dr. Bob Hampel.
 Faculty affiliated with the SCA specialization area include: